aabccd021/tiny-cookie-session/README.md

 ## Security Limitations

-While tiny-cookie-session provides robust protection against cookie theft, be aware of these limitations:
+While tiny-cookie-session provides cookie theft detection, be aware of these limitations:

 1. An attacker can use a stolen cookie until the legitimate user accesses the system again
 2. If the legitimate user never logs back in, the attacker's session may remain active
-3. Constant theft (e.g., via persistent malware) can't be prevented by any cookie-based mechanism
+3. Constant theft (e.g., via persistent background malware) can't be prevented by any cookie-based mechanism

-For the highest level of security, combine this library with:

-- Short session expiration times
-- Regular re-authentication for sensitive operations
-- HTTPS for all connections
-- Content Security Policy to prevent XSS

 ## Delete cookie after browser close

-To create session cookies that are removed when the browser closes (rather than persistent cookies), remove the expiration attributes:
+To create session cookies that are removed when the browser closes (equivalent to when "Remember me" is not checked), remove the expiration attributes:

 ```js
 // When logging in